cyberbotics/webots/docs/reference/motor.md

 Positions are expressed in *radian* [rad] for rotational motors and in *meter* [m] for linear motors.

 The `wb_motor_get_multiplier` function allows to retrieve the `multiplier` value specified for the provided motor.
-This value is enforced only in the context of coupled motors and will return 1 otherwise.

 ---